Top ten best family hatchbacks

 The C4 won't win in the handling or practicality stakes against the Focuses of this world, but it offers something interesting and different.

 The Daddy.
-Multilink suspension, best-in-class handling, huge interior space, strong engines.
+Multilink suspension, best-in-class handling, huge interior space and the ever famous EcoBoost engine range.
 The Ford Focus does it all, and it generally does it better than competitors.

 Where Ford often gets it wrong, Ford of Europe generally gets it right - and the Focus is the most obvious example of European Blue Oval ingenuity.
 Ominpresent for a reason - it's a very good car.